Honda Civic (2012 - )

 According to Honda there were four main complaints about the old model - the polarising design, compromised rear visibility, ride comfort and interior quality.
 It's these key areas that it has aimed to improve and overall it has been successful.
 There's still a question mark over the rear window design but the ride comfort is mightily impressive.
 Sadly it does seem to have come at the expense of handling and this Civic isn't as enjoyable to drive as the old one.

 On the plus side it is cheaper to run.
-All the engines are more efficient with the impressive 2.2 i-DTEC the pick of the bunch.
-It replaces the well-liked i-CDTi diesel but is more powerful while using less fuel.
-It averages a claimed 67.3mpg and emits just 110g/km of CO2 meaning cheap car tax.
+All the engines are more efficient with the impressive 1.6 i-DTEC the pick of the bunch.
+It's quiet, responsive yet averages a claimed 78.5mpg and emits less than 100g/km of CO2.

 Honda also has some of the best dealers around along with a well earned reputation for reliability.
 In 2011 the brand topped a survey by Warranty Direct to find the UK's most reliable manufacturer - for the sixth year in a row.
 The brand was also rated second in the JD Power survey in 2009, 2010 and 2011, behind only Lexus.